List of Fruits Basket characters: Michi Manabe

 Michi Manabe (真鍋 理, Manabe Michi) is the daughter of Kakeru Manabe and Komaki Nakao.
 She is a third year student at Kaibara High School.
 She has a younger brother in middle school named Kou.
-She acts like a big sister to her cousin Mutsuki Soma, whom she's looked out for since they were children.
+She acts like a big sister to her cousin Mutsuki Soma, whom she is looked out for since they were children.

 Shiki Soma

 Shiki Soma (草摩 志岐, Sōma Shiki) is the only child of Shigure Soma and Akito Soma.
 He is a first year middle school student and a member of the Go club (dedicated to the ancient board game), along with his cousin Chizuru Soma and his friend Rio Mosuka.
 Being Akito's son, he faces harassment from people who bears grudge against his mother, and his grandmother, Ren, once even attempted to kill him when he was a child.
 Despite the harassment, Shiki stayed quiet as to not trouble his mother.
 While knowing what his mother had done in the past, Shiki loves his mother unconditionally and wishes to support her.
 Shiki first met Sawa when he found her falling down from stairs while waiting for her mother.
 Sawa's mother took advantage of the accident by accusing Shiki of pushing her down to extort money from the Soma family.
-While the incident was resolved, ever since then, Shiki couldn't forget Sawa and worried for her as he saw her crying.
+While the incident was resolved, ever since then, Shiki could not forget Sawa and worried for her as he saw her crying.
 When he met her again years later, the two of them grew close and Shiki seems to have developed feelings for her, which is noticed by everyone but Sawa herself.

 Mina Soma

 Mina Soma (草摩 美那, Sōma Mina) is the daughter of Momiji Soma, she has a younger sibling.
-She loves baseball, but she doesn't plan on a future in sports.
+She loves baseball, but she does not plan on a future in sports.
 Instead, Mina wants to inherit her father's business (which he inherited from his father) and expand it.